-Calculations should be in an Appendix then cross-referenced to the main body of the report/letter.
+In the CTA APS paper calculations should be in an appendix then cross-referenced to the main body of the report/letter.
 When writing to a client, try and explain things simply without using overly technical phrases or section numbers.